qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectoranalysis.rst

   Default: *5*

 ``Cluster field name`` [tablefield: any]
-  Name of the field in which to save the associated cluster number.
+  Name of the field where to store the associated cluster number.

   Default: *CLUSTER_ID*